Pope John Paul II: World Youth Days

-Dedicated Years
+Dedicated years

-Keenly aware of the rhythms of time and the importance of anniversaries in the Catholic Church's life, John Paul II led nine "dedicated years" during the twenty-six and a half years of his pontificate: the Holy Year of the Redemption in 1983–84, the Marian Year in 1987–88, the Year of the Family in 1993–94, the three Trinitarian years of preparation for the Great Jubilee of 2000, the Great Jubilee itself, the Year of the Rosary in 2002–3, and the Year of the Eucharist, which began on 17 October 2004, and concluded six months after the Pope's death.
+Keenly aware of the rhythms of time and the importance of anniversaries in the Catholic Church's life, John Paul II led nine "dedicated years" during the twenty-six and a half years of his pontificate: the Holy Year of the Redemption in 1983–84, the Marian Year in 1987–88, the Year of the Family in 1993–94, the three Trinitarian years of preparation for the Great Jubilee of 2000, the Great Jubilee itself, the Year of the Rosary in 2002–03, and the Year of the Eucharist, which began on 17 October 2004, and concluded six months after the Pope's death.

+Music albums

+John Paul II recorded music albums.
+In 1979, his album Pope John Paul II sings at the Festival of Sacrosong was recorded by Infinity Records.
+In 1994 he released a music album title The Rosary.
+In 1999, John Paul II released another music album titled Abba Pater.

 Great Jubilee of 2000

-The Great Jubilee of 2000 was a call to the church to become more aware and to embrace her missionary task for the work of evangelization.
+The Great Jubilee of 2000 was a call to the church to become more aware and to embrace her missionary task for the work of evangelization:

-"From the beginning of my Pontificate, my thoughts had been on this Holy Year 2000 as an important appointment.
-I thought of its celebration as a providential opportunity during which the Church, thirty-five years after the Second Vatican Ecumenical Council, would examine how far she had renewed herself, in order to be able to take up her evangelising mission with fresh enthusiasm."
+From the beginning of my Pontificate, my thoughts had been on this Holy Year 2000 as an important appointment.
+I thought of its celebration as a providential opportunity during which the Church, thirty-five years after the Second Vatican Ecumenical Council, would examine how far she had renewed herself, in order to be able to take up her evangelising mission with fresh enthusiasm.

 John Paul II also made a pilgrimage to the Holy Land for the Great Jubilee of 2000.
 During his visit to the Holy Land, John Paul II visited many sites of the Rosary, including the following locations: Bethany Beyond the Jordan (Al-Maghtas), at the Jordan River, where John the Baptist baptized Jesus; Manger Square and the Church of the Nativity in the town of Bethlehem, the location of Jesus' birth; and the Church of the Holy Sepulchre in Jerusalem, the site of Jesus' burial and resurrection.